jrottersman/kafka-pandas/kafka-pandas.md

 ```
 This consumer will allow us to read the Kafka topics that we specified.
 In our case foo and the value deserializer will turn the JSON blob back to a dictionary.
 For the purposes of this example, we are going read from offset zero.
 If you need to read from an arbitary offset use consumer.seek to set the reset to the offset in a partition.

-The easiest way to consumer messages using Kafka python is something like.
+The standard way to consumer messages using Kafka python is.
 ```
 for message in consumer:
     # do something with message
 ```
 However, that is a blocking call so we are going to use poll instead.
-to do that we do the following
 ```
 consumer.poll(timeout_ms=1000, max_records=100)
 ```